pbrisbin/renters-reality/README.md

 ## The status

-The site works, un-related people have actually posted reviews.
-It gets very little traffic and it's not very featureful.
+The site was decommissioned because Heroku needed me to migrate to a new stack and I didn't have the time to update and rebuild.
+See `dead.html`.